Skip to content

 • A v prop, which indicates the version of the package in which the feature was added.

 • A pkg prop, which indicates which package is being documented.
-This is optional and will default to 'astro' so is only required when using <Since /> for other packages.
+This is optional and will default to 'astro'.
+It is only required when using <Since /> for other packages.

 import Since from '~/components/Since.astro';